suiterrj/brokenRecord2/README.txt

 enter positive statements, which crack the record until it breaks.
 The app also includes some resources and helpful information for people with PTSD.

-In the future, we would like to connect Broken Record to IBM's Watson Pesonality Insights.
+In the future, we would like to connect Broken Record to IBM's Watson Personality Insights.
 We could use this to analyze user input for positivity and overall changes in tone.
-If a user is entering increasingly negative statements, the app could preemptively offer resources, or promp them to see a therapist.
+If a user is entering increasingly negative statements, the app could preemptively offer resources, or prompt them to see a therapist.
 We would also like the app to remember statements made, in order to offer users positive feedback or encouragement based off of tone analysis or repeated patterns.